-Tatum Housing Authority is a public housing agency in Tatum, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 26th, 2019, Tatum Housing Authority has 1 waiting lists that are open now or opening soon.
+Tatum Housing Authority is a Public Housing Agency in Tatum, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 17th, 2019, Tatum Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 The Beckville Housing Authority and the Tatum Housing Authority operate together as the Tatum Housing and Beckville Housing Authorities.